 In addition, students are required to take environmental elective specialization courses, equivalent to two full-semester courses in one of the following three tracks: Energy and Climate Change; Business, Sustainability, and Development; or Natural Resource Policy and Management.

 A student entering the MAIEP program at the 400-level in their second language must take 2 regular language classes at this level or higher; if the student enters the program at the 300-level, she/he will be required to take 3 regular language classes (which may require time beyond two semesters).
 If a student has high language proficiency and is able to waive any portion of this requirement, the courses can be replaced with additional elective courses.
-In all cases, students must have a total of 32 credits from the Monterey Institute to complete this degree.
+In all cases, students must have a total of 32 credits from MIIS to complete this degree.